oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/multiple_options_GF-Jenkins.md

 ![tuxpi com 1706871787](https://github.com/oracle-devrel/cd3-automation-toolkit/assets/103508105/711e1687-690f-4cbd-8abc-3fd4da108f9f)

-- This is expected because pipleine for 'compute' expects network to be already existing in OCI to launch a new instance.
+- This is expected because pipeline for 'compute' expects network to be already existing in OCI to launch a new instance.
 - To resolve this, Proceed with terraform-apply pipeline for 'network' and once it is successfuly completed, trigger terraform-apply pipeline for 'compute' manually by clicking on 'Build Now' from left menu.

 ![tuxpi com 1706871906](https://github.com/oracle-devrel/cd3-automation-toolkit/assets/103508105/c3b7adb9-183b-4b79-bf9e-d492b3a5f7aa)